Influenza (the flu)

 - Children under nine years of age who never had a flu vaccine need two doses given four weeks apart.

 - Pregnant women and breast-feeding mothers should get a flu vaccine.
+Talk to your doctor.

 - High Priority People (see below)

 High Priority People have a greater risk of serious complications or hospitalization if they get sick with the flu, which include:

 - Those with chronic health conditions such as: